Alabama reaches a point in pandemic never before seen - NewsBreak

 Medical experts say these are both signs that point to the state ringing in the new year with a never-before-seen COVID-19 surge.

-“We do know that the Omicron was believed to be much more transmissible and this is showing that,” Corey Kirkland, Public Health Administrator for ADPH said.American icon Betty White has died at 99
+“We do know that the Omicron was believed to be much more transmissible and this is showing that,” Corey Kirkland, Public Health Administrator for ADPH said.Rising COVID numbers concerning to health officials in Baldwin County

 On Thursday, the state reached a point in the pandemic never seen before, with the COVID-19 positivity rate reaching 31.4%, the first time the state has seen this percentage above 30.